linkedin/eyeglass/README.md

 * `persistentCache` - String.
 Set to the name of your application so that your cache is isolated from other `broccoli-eyeglass` based builds.
 When falsy, persistent caching is disabled.
+* `maxListeners` - Integer.
+Set to the maximum number of listeners your use of eyeglass compiler needs.
+Defaults to 10.
+Note: do not set `eyeglassCompiler.events.setMaxListeners()` yourself as eyeglass has its own listeners it uses internally.
 * `optionsGenerator` - Function that accepts four arguments:

   * `sassFile` - The sass file being compiled.